thedzy/boggle_solver/README.md

             Puzzle size if randomly generated randomly generated
             Default: 4
             Example: 4 is 4x4
-    -o, --order-size
+    -a, --alpha
-            Display words ordered by size
+            Display words ordered alphabetical
             Default: False
-    -c, --columns
-            Display as columns
+    -o, --order-ascending
+            Display words ordered by size ascending, compatible with -a/--alpha
             Default: False
+    -r, --order-descending
+            Display words ordered by size ascending, compatible with -a/--alpha
+            Default: False
+    --list  Display as list instead of columns
+            Default: True
     -f REGEX, --filter REGEX
             Filter results
             Note:Only exact matches are found.
             Examples:
-            z will find only z, z.* will find all words begining with z .{3}|.{5} will find 3 or 5 letter words
+            z will find only z, z.* will find all words beginning with z .{3}|.{5} will find 3 or 5 letter words
             Default: None
+    -e [WAIT_TIME], --enter [WAIT_TIME]
+            After x seconds delay, start entering with keyboard This is the time to switch to the app to receive keyboard strokes
+            Default: 4
+            Note: Windows ONLY
 ```

 ## Why?